With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreWashington County Mental Health Services Home Intervention Program is a mental health treatment center in Barre, Vermont, located at 13 Kynoch Avenue, part of the 5641 zip code.
-Washington County Mental Health Services Home Intervention Program provides residential treatment and telemedicine/telehealth.
-Washington County Mental Health Services Home Intervention Program also offers dialectical behavior therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
+Washington County Mental Health Services Home Intervention Program provides telemedicine/telehealth and residential treatment.
+Washington County Mental Health Services Home Intervention Program also offers behavior modification, dialectical behavior therapy and integrated dual diagnosis disorder treatment to young adults, adults and seniors 65 or older.

-Learn MoreChildren Youth And Family Services is a mental health clinic in Barre, VT, located at 579 South Barre Road, in the 5641 zip code.
+Learn MoreChildren Youth And Family Services is a mental health center in Barre, Vermont, located at 579 South Barre Road, 5641 zip code.
 Children Youth And Family Services provides outpatient treatment.
-Children Youth And Family Services offers psychotropic medication, couples/family therapy and trauma therapy to children / adolescents.
+Children Youth And Family Services offers activity therapy, behavior modification and group therapy to children / adolescents.
 Children Youth And Family Services also supports children/adolescents with serious emotional disturbance.
-More services at Children Youth And Family Services include education services, therapeutic foster care and family psychoeducation.
+More services available at Children Youth And Family Services include education services, case management and family psychoeducation.

 Learn MoreHoward Center Assist Program is a mental health clinic in Burlington, Vermont, located at 851 Pine Street, 5401.
 Howard Center Assist Program offers residential treatment.
-Howard Center Assist Program provides activity therapy, group therapy and dialectical behavior therapy to young adults, seniors 65 or older and adults.
+Howard Center Assist Program provides psychotropic medication, dialectical behavior therapy and activity therapy to young adults, seniors 65 or older and adults.
 Howard Center Assist Program also supports people with serious mental illness.
-Some other services provided by Howard Center Assist Program include family psychoeducation, suicide prevention services and case management.
+Some other services provided by Howard Center Assist Program include suicide prevention services, mentoring/peer support/consumer-run services and case management.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.